byrdzac30/Personal-DataSet-Project/README.md

 - During the final few minutes of games did Curry have any different impact than shown on the figures above.

-- How Curry's nummbers change with certain teammates on the court with him, for example Klay Thompson, Draymond Green, Andrew Bogut, etc.
+- How Curry's numbers change with certain teammates on the court with him, for example Klay Thompson, Draymond Green, Andrew Bogut, etc.

 - Curry's fourth quarter performances in the playoffs compared to the final quarter of regular season games.